wetherc/phorge-docker/DOCKER-COMPOSE.md

 ## Docker Volume

 By default, it tries to mount host directory /srv/docker/phorge/mysql as /var/lib/mysql in MySQL service container and host directory /srv/docker/phorge/repos as /repo in Phorge service container.

-It mounts host directory /srv/docker/phorge/extensions as /srv/phorge/phorge/src/extensions in Phorge service.

-If you would like to add additional translations for phorge, you can just drop php files in host directory /srv/docker/phorge/extensions.

 To ensure that MySQL database and code repositories are both persistent, please make sure the following directories exist in your docker host.